 PrEP works to prevent HIV by interfering with HIVs ability to copy itself in your body after exposure.
 This prevents the virus from establishing an infection.

-When taken every day, PrEP has shown to reduce the risk of HIV infection in people who are more susceptible to contracting the virus 99%.
-Though the benefits of taking PrEP still exists it is less effective if not taken every day.
+When taken every day, PrEP has shown to reduce the risk of HIV infection in people who are more susceptible to contracting the virus by 99%.
+Though the benefits of taking PrEP still exists, it is less effective if not taken every day.
 PrEP can be more effective if combined with other ways to prevent HIV infection, like using condoms and drug abuse treatment.